joshbegley/nyt-latest/README.md

 **Trump Discusses Tax Cuts for New Yorkers With G.O.P.
 Lawmakers**\
-`The president-elect told Republicans from New York, New Jersey and California come up with a plan for increasing the state and local tax deduction — a move that would benefit their constituents.`\
+`The president-elect told Republicans from New York, New Jersey and California to come up with a plan for increasing the state and local tax deduction — a move that would benefit their constituents.`\
 https://nytimes.com/2025/01/12/us/politics/trump-salt-tax-new-york-new-jersey.html

 **On a Screen, Devastation**\